 HATE YOUR JOB?
-HERE’S AN IMPORTANT REASON WHY
+HERE’S ONE REASON WHY

 I know there could be a number of reasons why we start hating our jobs.
 Too much overtime, the boss is difficult, the pay is low, lame colleagues and the list could go on and on.